 Watch Dr. Eric Berg’s video below for a great recipe for gluten-free bread.
-I like it because of the taste/texture but also because it is a lot lower in carbs and higher in fiber than most GF breads.
+I like it because of the taste/texture but also because it is a lot lower in carbs and higher in fiber than most GF breads–plus it doesn’t have any objectionable starches in it like potato starch.
 I have used it for rolls or as pizza dough.
-My latest version of pizza had a crust made with this dough which I pressed out into an oiled pizza pan and baked at 350 degrees F until crusty–with no toppings.
+My latest version of pizza had a crust made with this dough which I pressed out into an oiled pizza pan (you can sprinkle sesame seeds in the bottom of the pan first–I usually do) and baked at 350 degrees F until crusty–with no toppings.
 After it cooled but was still warm, I spread a couple tablespoons of the basil oil on it, followed by avocado slices and olives.
 Ready to serve and super easy.
 You could add some tomato slices too for a more traditional pizza.
 What a treat!

 Also, I have at times altered the recipe by adding 2 Tbsp. ground flax seed.
 You may need to add a little more water (1-4 Tbsp.) to the dough if you add ground flax seed in order to achieve the soft but not-sticky texture shown in the video.

 Here is the list of ingredients:

 1 cup each of coconut flour, blanched almond flour, and arrowroot flour

 2 Tbsp. psyllium

 2 Tbsp. ground chia seeds (I use the blender to grind them)

 1 tsp. sea salt